-- Dark Blue: Use for electric trailer brakes (eight-wire harness only)

-- Orange: Trailer accessory (eight-wire harness only)
+- Dark Blue: Use for electric trailer brakes (eight-wire harness only) - Orange: Trailer accessory (eight-wire harness only) - White (heavy gage): Ground wire

-- Light Green: Back-up lamps

-- Brown: Parking lamps

-- · Yellow: Left stoplamp and turn signal

-- Dark Green: Right stoplamp and turn signal

-- White (heavy gage): Ground wire

-- White (light gage): Center high-mounted stoplamp

 Securely attach the harness to the trailer, then tape or strap it to your vehicle's frame rail.
 Be sure you leave it loose enough so the wiring doesn't bend or break, but not so loose that it drags on the ground.
 Store the harness in its original place.
 Wrap the harness together and tie it neatly so it won't be damaged.